decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ~ A [[ref:Presentation]] that is tamper-evident and has authorship that can be cryptographically verified

 [[def:Verifier, Verifiers]]
-~ An entity that receives one or more verifiable credential inside a verifiable presentation for processing.
+~ An entity that receives one or more Verifiable Credential inside a Verifiable Presentation for processing.
 Synonymous with the term [[ref: Relying Party (RP)]]

 [[def:Verification]]
-~ The process in which a [[ref:Verifier]] validates that the verifiable credential inside a verifiable presentation is authentic and a timely statement of the issuer or presenter
+~ The process in which a [[ref:Verifier]] validates that the Verifiable Credential inside a Verifiable Presentation is authentic and a timely statement of the issuer or presenter

 [[def:Wallet, Wallets]]